Accessibility Tools

 Fractures can happen anywhere along the forearm, and can include one or both bones (the radius or the ulna).
-These fractures are treated with a cast, which may a long arm cast (“above the elbow”), or a short arm cast (“below the elbow”).
+These fractures are treated with a cast, which may a long arm cast (“above-the elbow”), or a short arm cast (“below-the-elbow”).
 Some fractures may need to be manipulated to correct alignment, and others can be simply treated with a cast.

 What to Expect . . .